BIBI78/NewDiceGame/README.md

 * The site was deployed using Github pages.
 * All the directions given in the course video were followed.
 * The site is linked here https://bibi78.github.io/NewDiceGame/

+# Deployment Part 2/ Cloning and Forking
+* If someone would like to clone or fork this porject I suggest they refer to my earlier commits where the console logs are still used.
+Also the "mathematical logic" of each roll can get complicated so I suggest you play the game yourself a good amount first with the console logs to really see whats going on.
+I encourgage anyone to try and play with the code.

 # Credits
 ## Content